 The variety of classes available at gyms nowadays is enormous, from spinning to hula-hooping.
-When you first sign up for membership, it can be overwhelming to choose and then you quickly forget what’s on offer.
-Using screens to display class timetables can help members sign up for new classes throughout the year.
+When you first sign up for a membership, it can be overwhelming to choose, and then you quickly forget what’s on offer.
+Using gym digital signage and screens to display class timetables can help members sign up for new classes throughout the year.

-If membership drops to something in particular, these classes can be promoted with greater prominence and screen-time.
-Timetables can be updated remotely and instantly, making the life of admin staff easy when it comes to changing time slots and details.
+If membership is for a particular class or activity, these classes can be promoted with greater prominence and screen-time.
+Through digital signage software, these timetables can be updated remotely and instantly, making the life of admin staff easy when it comes to changing time slots and details.

 A lot of gyms are associated with a health club or provide health and beauty treatments alongside their facilities.
 Sometimes members don’t realise this and actually go elsewhere.
-This is a missed opportunity as treatments can be a great source of income and a real incentive for members to come back and renew their membership.
+If not displayed on your gym signage this can be a missed opportunity as treatments can be a great source of income and a real incentive for members to come back and renew their membership.

 Walking into a gym for the first time can be an intimidating experience.
 This hurdle could be the number one obstacle holding your membership numbers back.
 To address this, a digital screen in your reception area might be used to welcome prospective members.
 A simple message highlighting that people of all abilities and ages are welcome can be enough to put someone at ease.

-A welcome video might be played giving a tour of your facilities and explaining the different areas and machines.
+A welcome video might be played on your gym screen, giving a tour of your facilities and explaining the different areas and machines.
 This would help familiarise people interested in joining and is especially useful if your staff are too busy to give a guided tour when someone walks in.
 When the video ends, this is a great time to display membership information and pricing.
-Prospects can then get all the details they would need, pick up a brochure and leave without having to speak to anyone if they didn’t want to.
+Prospects can then get all the details they would need, pick up a brochure, and leave without having to speak to anyone if they didn’t want to.

 Going to the gym requires real motivation.
 No matter how much enthusiasm someone joins with, the urge to pack in their membership a few weeks or months later is a real threat to gyms.
 Everyone of course has bad days and the test is persevering through them.